kuma35/thinking-forth-translate/chapter2.rst

     didn't know they could do on such a small computer, such as applying digital filters and signal processing to the data.

-    One of the things about {Forth}{} that makes this approach possible is that primitives are easily testable.
+    One of the things about Forth that makes this approach possible is that primitives are easily testable.
 It takes some experience with Forth to learn how to take advantage of this.
 Guys from traditional environments want to write ten pages of code at their desk, then sit